marcelotduarte/cx_Freeze/doc/src/faq.rst

 application's libraries are incorporated into an executable file.

-On other systems, this is not supported by **cx_Freeze**, however, for distribution, on Windows, you can use :doc:`bdist_msi` and on macOS, you can use :doc:`bdist_dmg`.
+On other systems, this is not supported by **cx_Freeze**, however, for distribution, on Windows, you can use :doc:`bdist_msi`, and on macOS, you can use :doc:`bdist_dmg`.

 Also, you can use other tools to compress the build directory from